 Some who favored independence believed in individual enterprise, profits and incentives.
-Some African intellectuals held onto Leftist dreams, and they demonized capitalism.
-One of the Leftist dreamers was Kwame Nkrumah, a man Christianized by missionary schools.
+Some African intellectuals held to leftist dreams and demonized capitalism.
+One of them was Kwame Nkrumah, a man Christianized by missionary schools.
 In 1939 he had graduated with a bachelor's degree in sociology and economics from Lincoln University in Pennsylvania.
-Nkrumah returned to the Gold Coast after World War II and joined the independence movement there.
-In 1949 he led a split within the movement from the more conservative, middleclass adherents.
+Nkrumah returned to the Gold Coast after World War II and joined the independence movement.
+In 1949 he led a split within the movement from its more conservative, middle-class adherents.
 Nkrumah was more interested in mobilizing the masses than were the conservative intellectuals, and Nkrumah formed his own political party, the Convention People's Party.

 In 1960 the British granted full independence to Nigeria.
-In 1961, the British granted independence to Tanganyika, which the British had been ruling under a United Nations mandate.
+And in 1961 they granted independence to Tanganyika – which they had been ruling under a UN mandate.
 In 1962, the British gave Uganda its independence.
-That year, Belgium granted independence to Rwanda and Burundi, former German colonial territory that Belgium had been administering as trust territories – just west of Lake Victoria.
+That year, Belgium granted independence to Rwanda and Burundi (west and southwest of Lake Victoria), former German colonial territory that Belgium had been administering as trust territories.

 Abruptly in 1960 the Belgians pulled out of the Congo.
-They had done little to prepare the Congo for independence, and the Congo erupted into factional fighting, with the southeastern part of the Congo, Katanga, attempting separation.
-In Katanga were the copper mines owned by Belgium's Union Minière.
-The mining company and Belgian troops were backing Katanga's independence and Maurice Tshombe.
-The duly elected prime minister of the newly independent Congo was Patrice Lumumba, who opposed Katanga's breaking away.
+They had done little to prepare the Congo for independence, and the Congo erupted into factional fighting.
+The southeastern part of the Congo, Katanga, attempted separation.
+In Katanga were copper mines owned by Belgium's Union Minière.
+The mining company and Belgian troops backed Katanga's independence and its leader, Maurice Tshombe.
+The duly elected prime minister of the newly independent Congo was Patrice Lumumba, who opposed Katanga's break-away.
 Lumumba sought help from the United Nations.
 He had the support of other African leaders, including Kwame Nkrumah.
 The United Nations dithered, leaving Lumumba frustrated.
-The United States offered no help.
-Lumumba sought the help offered from the Soviet Union.
-A CIA dispatch to Washington (18 august 1960) labeled Lumumba as "a commie playing the commie game."
-CIA chief, Lawrence Devlin, had close contacts with the Congolese commander Colonel Joseph Mobutu and the U.S. ambassador in the region, Clare Hayes Timerlake.
-Lumumba was taken prisoner by Mobuto's forces, degraded, beaten and murdered.
+The United States offered Lumumba no help, so Lumumba sought help from the Soviet Union.
+A CIA dispatch to Washington on 18 August 1960 labeled Lumumba as "a commie playing the commie game."
+CIA chief, Lawrence Devlin, had close contacts with the Congolese commander Colonel Joseph Mobutu and the US ambassador in the region, Clare Hayes Timerlake.
+Lumumba was taken prisoner by Mobutu's forces, degraded, beaten and murdered.
 And across Africa anti-American riots erupted.

-Rhodesia had experienced impressive economic growth, the benefits of which were far from equally shared between Europeans and blacks – in 1961 the Europeans on average earning fifteen times that of blacks.
+Rhodesia had experienced impressive economic growth, the benefits of which were far from equally shared between Europeans and blacks.
+In 1961 the Europeans earned on average fifteen times that of blacks.
 In an effort to surrender more power to blacks and prevent more uprisings like that of the Mau Mau rebellion, Britain separated Southern Rhodesia from Northern Rhodesia and Nyasaland.
-On July 6, 1964 Nyasaland became the independent state of Malawi.
+On July 6, 1964, Nyasaland became the independent state of Malawi.
 And on October 24 that same year, Northern Rhodesia became Zambia.